zcobell/githook-mailer/README.md

 Githook Mailer is a Ruby application which distributes Git Webhooks to a user specified email address.
 In my case, this is a development group mailing list, though, it can be anything you'd like.
 This mostly replicates the normal emails that Github would send to a "watching" user but the address where the email is sent can be arbitrary.

-## Under Construction
-This project is under construction, however, it is working for subsets of events currently.

 ## Background
 Some people just prefer getting detailed emails instead of following along with projects on Github.
 For admins, this can present a challenge.
 Github doesn't really provide the ability to send out commit, issue, and pull request notifications to a mailing list.
 However, the webhooks api serves as a solution to this, provided you're willing to do a little work.
 Hopefully I've done that for you.